Jisan10667/SWE-project-250/README.md

 It's a basic food-order app.
 1. Customer enters,
 2. Signs up/in,
+3. Update Profile Details
+4. Update emaail or profile picture
-3. See restaurant list,
+5. See restaurant list,
-4. Selects prefereble one,
+6. Selects prefereble one,
-5. Choose food that he/she wish to have,
+7. Choose food that he/she wish to have,
-6. Orders it through card payment.
+8. Orders it through card payment.
 Both pickup and delivery options are available here.

 ## Language and Tools